Nithivarn-Reddy/cs5293p20-project-0/README.md

 # cs5293p20-project-0

-The main aim of the project is to provide a summary of the nature and count of each nature of the incident that has happended on a particular in norman.
+The main aim of the project is to provide a summary of the nature and count of each nature of the incident that has happended on a particular day in norman.
 The data is collected from norman police department website http://normanpd.normanok.gov/content/daily-activity.
 I am taking an incident report of a particular date and displaying the results based on that report.

 ### Author - Nithivarn Reddy Shanigaram